usdigitalresponse/storefront/README.md

 ### Setup Overview

-1. Request access to this repo, Airtable, and Netlify
+1. Request access to this repo, Airtable, SendGrid, and Netlify
 2. [Add API keys](#api-keys-and-env) to your local `.env` file
 3. Run `yarn`, `yarn start`, and `yarn start:api` to [install dependencies and start the app](#running-the-app)